Yankees’ Aaron Judge hits third-longest homer of MLB season, a 469-foot shot in first inning vs KC

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday’s game between the Twins and the Red Sox:
+Here are the best bets our model is projecting for Wednesday's game between the Tigers and the Orioles:

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC